binkley/kotlin-dice/README.md

 - Z - "explode" on die face or greater, default is to explode on max die face
 - EXP - add/subtract more dice expressions
 - A - add/subtract this fixed amount to the result

+Whitespace in a dice expression is _not supported_.

 ## Examples